 As well as the round 7 triumph over Ian Watson’s side, Widnes have also beaten both Leeds Rhinos and Catalans Dragons – though that’s about as good as things have got for the Cheshire-based side.

 In recent weeks the Vikings have produced several spirited showings, the 24-26 home defeat to Hull KR in particular, was a positive note for Cummins’ side.
 Although the hosts did ultimately succumb to defeat, the loss did spark something of a revival.
 Widnes battled well throughout the contest and narrowly missed out on earning a point at the very least.

 The club have also boosted their Super League survival hopes with the signings of Salford club captain Weller Hauraki, prop-forward Charlie Gubb, former Salford and Leigh forward Harrison Hansen and Wakefield Trinity half-back – and Ireland international – Liam Finn.

-Hauraki joined the club on-loan as part of the deal that saw duo Burke and Ed Chamberlain move to the AJ Bell Stadium in June, but the second-rower has struggled for form in Halton and will be joining Hull KR on a permanent deal at the end of the season.
+Hauraki joined the club on-loan as part of the deal that saw duo Burke and Ed Chamberlain move to the The Salford Stadium in June, but the second-rower has struggled for form in Halton and will be joining Hull KR on a permanent deal at the end of the season.
 Forwards Gubb and Hansen meanwhile, have arrived on deals until the end of 2018 and 2019 respectively.